Inc44/dotfiles/COMMAND.md

 - `-filter_complex|vf`: Apply complex video filters
     - `[file0][file1] overlay=240:250[output0]`: Overlay `file1` over `file0` and output to `output1`
     - `"[file0:v] [file0:a] [file1:v] [file1:a] concat=n=2:v=1:a=1 [output0v] [output0a]"`: Concatenate two sets of video and audio streams
-    - `crop=230:120:190:50`: Crop the video to a width of 230 pixels and a height of 120 pixels, starting at position (190, 50) on the original video
+    - `crop=230:120:190:50`: Crop the video to a width of 230 pixels and a height of 120 pixels, starting at position (190, 50) on the input video
+    - `crop=min(iw\,ih):min(iw\,ih)`: Crop the video to a square where both the width and height are equal to the smaller dimension of the input video
     - `yadif`: Apply the YADIF deinterlacing filter to the video stream

 `find expression`: Searche for files within a directory hierarchy